RC2014Z80/RC2014/BASIC-Programs/hexload/README.md

 ACPASS  $117C   ; Return integer AC
 ABPASS  $117D   ; Return integer AB
 ```
-Note that your program should jump to `ABPASS` when it exists, as this routine provides the final `RET` instruction.
+Note that your program should jump to `ABPASS` when it exits, as this routine provides the final `RET` instruction.